Jo-JPEG/flagstone-project-01/README.md

 Information on accessibility from [W3School's Accessibility Tutorial](https://www.w3schools.com/accessibility/index.php)

 Information about best practices for links from Adrian Roselli's [Link Targets and 3.2.5](https://adrianroselli.com/2020/02/link-targets-and-3-2-5.html)

+Huge thanks to everyone on the WMCA Bootcamp, my fellow junior devs and the awesome facilitators, coaches and staff at Code Institute!

+Special thanks to my mom for following feedback on deployed site: "Oh, it looks like a *real* website."